Home » Casing » Expandable Casing Mechanism, Application, Pros & Cons

 The use of expandable casing rollers to restore partially collapsed casing historically enjoyed limited success primarily because of the point contact with the casing wall and the elastic unloading between contact points.

 The expandable casing can be reciprocated and even rotated during the displacement process, so in that respect, it is no less effective than a conventional liner cementing job.
-The biggest differences may be the cement near the top of the liner (liner running & cementing procedure) and whether or not one wants cement in the annulus above the liner before the expansion process begins.
+The most significant differences may be the cement near the top of the liner (liner running & cementing procedure) and whether or not one wants cement in the annulus above the liner before the expansion begins.
 As the casing is expanded, the mud and cement in the annulus must be displaced somewhere, and it goes into the annulus between the running string and the previously set casing.
 If cement actually is displaced into this space above the expandable liner, then there is a considerable discomfort factor until the expansion is complete and this cement can be circulated out of the wellbore.

 Collapse Considerations